robertorcosta/azure-docs.pt-br/includes/storsimple-install-update4-hotfix.md

     Abaixo está uma saída de exemplo para instalar as atualizações de ordem primeiro.
 Para obter a primeira atualização da ordem, aponte para o arquivo específico.

-        ```
+    ```output
     Controller0>Start-HcsHotfix -Path \\10.100.100.100\share
     \FirstOrderUpdate\HcsSoftwareUpdate.exe -Credential contoso\John

     Confirm

     This operation starts the hotfix installation and could reboot one or
     both of the controllers.
 If the device is serving I/Os, these will not
     be disrupted.
 Are you sure you want to continue?
     [Y] Yes [N] No [?]
 Help (default is "Y"): Y

     ```
 4. Digite **Y** quando solicitado a confirmar a instalação do hotfix.
 5. Monitore a atualização usando o cmdlet `Get-HcsUpdateStatus` .
 Primeiro, a atualização será concluída no controlador passivo.
 Depois que o controlador passivo for atualizado, haverá um failover e a atualização será, então, aplicada no outro controlador.
 A atualização é concluída quando ambos os controladores são atualizados.